 The constellation has its origins in Babylonian culture, where it was known as the Fish, or MUL.KU.
 It was associated with the myth about the Syrian fertility goddess Atargatis, who fell into a lake near the river Euphrates in what is today northern Syria, and was rescued by a large fish.
 The goddess would later punish all those who ate fish, but her priests were allowed to eat it every day.

-In a different version of the story, she deliberately threw herself into the lake, attempting to commit suicide after having an affair with a man and bearing his child.
-In this version, she killed the man and abandoned her daughter, and was turned into a mermaid in the lake.
+In a different version of the story, Atargatis deliberately threw herself into the lake.
+In this version, she abandoned her daughter, did away with the father, and was turned into a mermaid in the lake.
 Her daughter was brought up by doves and grew up to be Semiramis, the Assyrian queen.

 The Greeks knew the constellation as the Great Fish and depicted it as swallowing the water poured by Aquarius, the water bearer.
 The two fish represented by Pisces constellation were said to be the offspring of the Great Fish.